anttijuu/SortSpectacle/README.md

 Sort Spectacle is a Swift/SwiftUI app demonstrating visually how different sorting algorithms behave.

+Current implementation includes:

+- Bubble sort
+- Lamp sort
+- Shell sort
+- Heap sort
-Currently Bubble sort, Lamp sort, Shell sort, Heap sort, Radix sort and Block sort (variant of Merge sort) are implemented.
-Additionally, Swift Foundation Array's sort() is called, to compare performance in the final step of the demonstration.
-Swift's Array.sort() implements Tim sort.
+- Radix sort and
+- Block sort (variant of Merge sort).

+Additionally, Swift Foundation Array's `sort()` is called, to compare performance in the final step of the demonstration.
+Swift's `Array.sort()` implements Tim sort.

 Note that the Block sort (nor Timsort) is not yet animated, so it will be executed only at the end when measuring performance without animation.